To make all of our pages consistent in style and navigation, we follow the following rules:

 - Abbreviations should not be used, if possible, as they are difficult for automatic translators and non-American audiences to understand.

 Headings are a great way to make longer pages easier to scan and helps screen readers as well as search engine rankings.
+Think of them as an outline for your page.
 To create a section header on your page, click on the block of text and select the appropriate heading level from the format menu.

 - Always use header tags in order.
 The title of the page is generated as a "Heading 1" so this should never be used on the page.
 Therefore, section headers should start with "Heading 2"s, sub-section headers should be "Heading 3"s and so on.